joelsernamoreno/EvilCrow-Keylogger/README.md

 1. Go to the keylogger-pio directory: `cd keylogger-pio`
 1. Run `flash.bat` or `./flash.sh` to program 32u4 and esp32-pico

 **Note:** Please re-plugin Evil Crow Keylogger if you run the steps again.
-Because we didn't reset the ESP32-PICO to program mode.
+Because the script can't reset ESP32-PICO to program mode.

 ## Manual installation